Edwards Wildman Palmer: Diversity

 Paulette Brown served as the firm's Chief diversity officer; she is a Madison, N.J.-based partner in Edwards Wildman's labor and employment practice group.
 Brown spoke on an ABA panel about implicit bias in August 2012.
-Brown is the president-elect of the American Bar Association and will take office in August 2015.
-Brown will be the first woman of color to lead the American Bar Association.
-A longtime advocate for diversity, Brown will be the ABA’s sixth woman president since its inception in 1878 and the third African-American.
+Brown was elected the president of the American Bar Association and served August 2015 to August 2016.
+Brown was the first woman of color to lead the American Bar Association.
+A longtime advocate for diversity, Brown will be the ABA's sixth woman president since its inception in 1878 and the third African-American.

 Emily Yu, an associate in Edwards Wildman's Real Estate Department, was named a 2013 "Up & Coming Lawyer" by Massachusetts Lawyers Weekly.